extension-js/extension.js/programs/develop/webpack/plugin-extension/feature-json/README.md

 Notes:

 - Keys in `includeList` map directly to output paths (without the `.json` suffix in the key; the plugin appends `.json`).
-- Files under `public/` are typically excluded by `excludeList` and will not be emitted.
+- Files under `public/` are not emitted by this plugin; they are watched and, for critical JSON features, validated.

-### includeList / excludeList semantics
+### includeList semantics

 ```ts
 new JsonPlugin({